n-long/WGApipeline/README.md

 In the Mercator output directory, you will find a series of numbered folders containing the orthologous sequences.
 These represent a much smaller percentage of the original genome, but the burden of sequencing artifacts will be further reduced by removing everything except conserved coding regions and the regions between them, validated by cross-species comparison.

 I prefer the [progressiveCactus](https://github.com/glennhickey/progressiveCactus) aligner for this task, built on the existing work of LastZ and Pecan.
 Even though it is version 0.0, it has already been used in [publications](https://scholar.google.com/scholar?hl=en&q=progressivecactus&btnG=&as_sdt=1%2C44&as_sdtp=) and has not thrown any errors with any of the programs in its suite.
-It will give you a [comprehensive list of mutations](https://github.com/glennhickey/hal/blob/master/README.md) at base pair resolution and already has support for detecting constrained elements.
-The rest of the instructions assume you are using progressiveCactus and have it included, along with [HALtools](https://github.com/glennhickey/hal/blob/master/README.md), in your shell path.
+It will give you a [comprehensive list of mutations](https://github.com/glennhickey/hal/blob/master/README.md) at base pair resolution and includes support for detecting constrained elements (PhyloP).
+The rest of this document assumes you are using progressiveCactus and  [HALtools](https://github.com/glennhickey/hal/blob/master/README.md) and have both included in your shell path.

-Make sure current working directory is set to top level of Mercator sequence output directory (i.e. directory containing all numbered sequence directories).
-This code steps into each directory and performs the alignment, one at a time.
-Here, I have the Newick tree file one directory level higher that contains all of the sequence information for the aligner.
-Echo'ing the current directory is an easy way to see far along it is!
+Make sure the current working directory is set to the top level of Mercator sequence output directory (i.e. directory containing all numbered sequence subdirectories).
+This code steps into each subdirectory and performs the alignment, one at a time.
+Here, I have the Newick tree file one directory level higher which contains all of the sequence information for the aligner. `workdir` is used for temp files, and `alignment.hal` will hold the alignment output.

 `find "$PWD" -type d | sed 1d | while read -r line; do cd "$line" && echo "$line" && sh /home/hdd/4/progressiveCactus/bin/runProgressiveCactus.sh --overwrite --maxThreads=22 ../treefile workdir/ alignment.hal; done`

-Having each alignment sequestered away in a subdirectory will not be convenient for the repeated analyses you will no doubt perform, so let's pull them all out into a new directory while maintaining the numbered folder name (this is important for retrieving the sequence coordinates)
+Having each alignment sequestered away in a subdirectory will not be convenient for the repeated analyses you will undoubtedly perform, so let's pull them all out into a new directory while maintaining the numbered folder name (this is important for retrieving the sequence coordinates).

-`for subdir in *; do cp $subdir/thirdchimp.hal ../HALtime/$subdir.hal;done`
+`for subdir in *; do cp $subdir/alignment.hal ../HALtime/$subdir.hal;done`

 Here are some optional commands for reformatting each HAL alignment to reorder the species tree with a different root (species name given to --refGenome argument)